1947

 turquoise and sand and there were beautifully crafted shelves and built-in storage areas,

-designed and built by Gene Foster and her partner.
+designed and built by Jean Foster and her partner.
 There was a fireplace, bathroom, closet, and

-library of books, Kachinas and native American Indian art.
-Jack did a lot of reading while at the
+library of books, Kachinas, and native American Indian art.
+Jack did a lot of reading while at

-ranch.
-There was a "service buzzer" that rang here, the housekeeper or cook downstairs, when
+the ranch.
+There was a 'service buzzer' which rang here.
+The housekeeper or cook downstairs,

-wanting to reach Jack or Helen, would ring a button and it would notify them up at the studio.
+when wanting to reach Jack or Helen, would ring a button and it would notify the Fryes, up at

-Then Helen or Jack would pick up the telephone.
-In this method the Fryes could talk to the
+the studio, to pick up the telephone.
+With this method the Fryes could talk to the downstairs

-downstairs staff.
-There was telephone service at the House of Apache Fires and the Willow
+staff.
+There was telephone service at the House of Apache Fires and the Willow House from the

-House from the mid-1940's.
-This is thought to be the first such convenience in rural Sedona,
+mid-1940's.
+This is thought to be the first such convenience in rural Sedona, initiated for TWA

-initiated for TWA business.
-Rosie remembers Howard Hughes calling and talking to Jack many
+business.
+Rosie remembers Howard Hughes calling and talking to Jack many times, this even

 The Studio- Jack and Helen's Private Quarters